bchou2012/RoboND-Perception-Project-Benjamin-Chou/README.md

 **SVM Training**

-Each training set for each world was then trained with `train_svm.py`, included in the `/sensor_stick_scripts/` folder with the following identification matrix results:
+World 3, having the most models, was used to train on `train_svm.py`, included in the `/sensor_stick_scripts/` folder with the following identification matrix results:

 ~~World_1~~